Alaska Democratic Party

 The Alaska Democratic Party is the affiliate of the Democratic Party in Alaska, headquartered in Anchorage.

 It is one of two major parties in Alaska, alongside the Alaska Republican Party.
-The Democratic Party holds Alaska's at-large congressional seat, as well as the Alaska Senate.
+The Democratic Party holds the Alaska Senate in a coalition government.
 As of 2020, there are over 75,000 registered members of the Alaska Democratic Party.

 History

 In 1949, the Young Democrats of Alaska was established as a group.
 Except in U.S. presidential elections, the Alaska Democratic Party was very successful in the early days of statehood and the late territory days (pre-1959), featuring such characters as territorial governor and later national senator Ernest Gruening.
 Gruening was one of only two senators to vote against the Gulf of Tonkin Resolution, which authorized an expansion of U.S. involvement in the Vietnam War.
 Bob Bartlett, also a Democrat, and erstwhile secretary of the territory, was the first senator from Alaska, and remained a senator until his death in 1968.
 William A. Egan, also of the Alaska Democratic Party, was elected the first governor of the State of Alaska.
 Until the election of governor Bill Walker, he was the only governor of Alaska of either party to have been born in Alaska.
 In the U.S. House meanwhile, Democrat Ralph J. Rivers was the state's first representative from statehood until 1967.

 In the aftermath of the assassination of Martin Luther King, Ted Kennedy, representing Senator Robert Kennedy (of New York), in the presence of Senator Gruening, gave a historic speech on the island-community of Sitka, Alaska.
 Democrat Mike Gravel was elected to the U.S. Senate in 1968 and served for two terms until his defeat in the Democratic primary in 1980 (Republicans ultimately picked up the seat in the general).
 By the end of 1973, Gravel was the only Alaska Democrat remaining in federal office, as the state's House seat and other Senate seat had switched hands to Republicans.
 After Gravel left office, Democrats would not hold any seats in Alaska's congressional delegation again for almost three decades.